heidisu/testy/slides_m.md

 ----

-# I Need to make a change, but I don't know what tests to write
+# I Need to make a change, but I don't know what tests to write (H)

 ## Characterization tests